 How is Biofuel produced?

 Traditionally it was manufactured from crops like jatropha that Dr. Abdul Kalam had advocated.
-But those crops were not able to sustainably replace fuels because they required a lot of land.
+But those crops were not able to sustainably replace fuels because they required a lot of lands.
 This raised the question of whether land should be diverted from food to fuel.

 Second-generation biodiesel is not about using the land but leveraging existing feedstocks.
 People were able to manufacture it from byproducts of vegetable oil refineries.